jullienl/HPE-Synergy-OneView-demos/Puppet/README.md

 It is necessary to edit the manifest variables with your own settings (i.e. Profile name, Server Hardware name, Network names, etc.)

-### To create a new server profile using the Image Streamer
+### To create a new server profile using the Image Streamer to deploy the OS
 ` puppet apply <path>/Server_Profile_Provisioning_with_Image_Streamer.pp`

-### To remove a server profile using the Image Streamer
+### To remove a server profile
 ` puppet apply <path>/Server_Profile_Unprovisioning_with_Image_Streamer.pp`